 Our sheepskins, however, start in the niche agriculture of specific parts of Europe.
 It is the leather byproduct of traditional flocks raised for their meat.
 Because nearly all British lamb is raised on grass with a high prevalence of small farmers, the Independent newspaper says that UK lamb is the most ethical meat to eat, see article here.
 Lamb or mutton is common in traditional English cuisine.
 It is also in high demand among immigrant communities.
 In Iceland, it’s the most common meat on the dinner plate after fish.

 The second important question is where the leather tanning was done.
-According the US Customs law, a leather item is considered to be made in the country where the raw hide was transformed into the finished leather product.
-So the country of origin attached to the product is where the leather tannery is located.
+According the US Customs law, a leather item is considered to be made in the country where the raw hide is transformed into the final product.
+So the country of origin on the product is where the leather tannery is located.
 In our case, the sheepskins come from the traditional tanning culture of Central Europe.
 They are made in Poland where sheepskins have been used for clothing and general household use since the middle ages.
 Thick sheepskin coats, hats, gloves and boots are the traditional garb of the Carpathian Mountains.

 Real sheepskins, authentic experience.

-From the regions where the sheep are raised, to the cultural traditions of where they are tanned, these are the real genuine sheepskins of Europe.
+From the regions where the sheep are raised, to the traditions where they are tanned, these are the real genuine sheepskins of Europe.
 They are the same sheepskin rugs you'll find in the famous holiday markets of Germany and Scandinavia.
-When you buy sheepskins from us, you support the shepherds who maintain Europe’s remaining heritage breeds and the traditional tanneries who have passed down their craft through generations.
+When you buy sheepskins from us, you support the shepherds who maintain Europe’s remaining heritage breeds and the traditional tanneries who have maintained their craft through generations.